Gardendale Divorce Attorney & Gardendale Divorce Lawyers

 - $390 for an uncontested divorce with minor children.

-While filing fees varies from county to county, in Jefferson County it is normally around $200, which includes a small convenience fee.
+While filing fees varies from county to county, in Jefferson County it is normally around $206, which includes a small convenience fee for filing online.
 Give our Gardendale divorce attorney a call today for more information about the filing fee in your county.
+Whether you live in Pleasant Grove, Warrior, Hayden, Mount Olive, or anywhere else in North Jefferson County our Gardendale & Birmingham divorce lawyers can help.

 For cheap divorces in Gardendale, all marital issues such as custody, child support, and division of property should be worked out between you two already.
 If you think you are ready to begin, we’ll start you off with a questionnaire to be filled out online on the divorce questionnaire page.
 In-office meetings are normally not necessary and there should be no hearings required since the parties would have agreed to everything.
 This process gives us the ability to offer such discounted fees no matter where you live in Alabama.